BerndAdamczyk/InfoStructureVR/README.md

 Check the responsibilities in the documentation.

+To try the application, it is advised to use the "Infostructure VR_Dplmt.zip".

 ### MedadatenAusExcel

 A Java application to convert an excel file, which was exported from Simple BIM, to csv-format.